LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 The model transformation and state migration engine that drives these tools is not yet published.
 This engine deals with events in a novel manner and requires a new way of thinking about how to build languages for live modeling.
 This will be a subject of a future research paper.

+**Thanks.** We thank Paul Brinkkemper for his continued collaboration with us in applied research on Automated Game Design.

 ### Bibliography